Bokaro and Kargali Area: Educational facilities for employees’ children

-Central Coalfields Limited provides support for reputed institutions/ trusts for setting up 10+2 pattern CBSE schools for children of CCL employees.
-It provides 109 buses to employees’ children to schools and back.
-Among the schools in the East Bokaro Coalfield that receive financial help or structural support are: DAV Dhori, DAV Swang, DAV Kathara.
+Central Coalfields Limited provides support for reputed institutions and trusts for setting up 10+2 pattern CBSE schools for children of CCL employees.
+It provides 109 buses to take employees' children to schools and back.
+Among the schools in the East Bokaro Coalfield that receive financial help or structural support are DAV Dhori, DAV Swang, and DAV Kathara.

 Medical facilities

-In the East Bokaro Coalfield, CCL has the following facilities:
+In the East Bokaro Coalfield, CCL has the following facilities.

-Central Hospital Dhori at Dhori with 50 beds has 7 general duty medical officers and 3 specialists.
-Among the facilities it has are audiometer, spirometer, I.C.U.
-It has 4 ambulances.
+Central Hospital Dhori at Dhori with 50 beds has seven general duty medical officers and three specialists.
+It has an audiometer, spirometer, and ICU.
+It has four ambulances.

-Regional Hospital at Kargali with 60 beds has 3 general duty medical officers and 3 specialists.
-Among the facilities it has are surgical and eye equipment.
-It has 2 ambulances.
+Regional Hospital at Kargali, with 60 beds, has three general duty medical officers and three specialists.
+It has surgical and eye equipment.
+It has two ambulances.

-Bokaro Colliery Hospital at Bermo with 48 beds has 2 general duty medical officers.
+Bokaro Colliery Hospital at Bermo has 48 beds and two general duty medical officers.
 It has facilities for routine tests.

-Kathara Hospital at Kathara with 35 beds has 4 general duty medical officers.
-Among the facilities it has are X-ray, ECG, auto analyser.
-It has 2 ambulances.
+Kathara Hospital at Kathara with 35 beds has four general duty medical officers.
+It has X-ray, ECG, and auto analyser.
+It has two ambulances.

-Swang Hospital at Swang functions with 11 beds.
+Swang Hospital at Swang has 11 beds.

-Jarangdih Hospital at Jaragdih functions with 11 beds.
+Jarangdih Hospital at Jaragdih has 11 beds.

-There are central facilities in the Central Hospital, Gandhinagar at Kanke Road, Ranchi with 250 beds and in the Central Hospital, Naisarai at Ramgarh with 150 beds.
+There are central facilities in the Central Hospital, Gandhinagar at Kanke Road, Ranchi with 250 beds, and in the Central Hospital, Naisarai at Ramgarh with 150 beds.

-There are dispensaries at Gobindpur in the Kathara Area, Karo I/ Jawahar Nagar, AAK OCP/ KMP in the Bokaro & Kargali Area and Central Colony and Kalyani in the Dhori Area.
+There are dispensaries at Gobindpur in the Kathara Area, Karo I/ Jawahar Nagar, AAK OCP/ KMP in the Bokaro & Kargali Area, and Central Colony and Kalyani in the Dhori Area.